-I grew up in Korea where there are there are certain expectations and social pressures on women, a 25 year old woman, as I was at that time, should be looking for a husband and saving up to start a family.
+I grew up in Korea where there are certain expectations and social pressures on women.
+A 25 year old woman, as I was at that time, should be looking for a husband and saving up to start a family.
 So to quit a stable, boring job to leave a positive social impact in underdeveloped communities was not encouraged to say the least.

 I loved my time in Peru.
 Working with the ladies in the village and building a better community together.
-As cliche as can be, it was an unforgettable, life-changing experience.
-I was inspired to do more, learn more, and experience more which led me to pursuing an MBA at Insead in France and Singapore.
-During my time there I traveled more than 20 countries, and made amazing colleagues and friends all from over the world.
+As cliche as it sounds, it was an unforgettable, life-changing experience.
+I was inspired to do more, learn more, and experience more which led me to pursue an MBA at Insead in France and Singapore.
+During my time there I traveled to more than 20 countries, and met amazing colleagues and friends from all over the world.

 After graduation, my parents expected me to be done with all the adventures, finally settle down in Korea and go back to a stable corporate job.
 Instead, I started Eunogo with my amazing co-founder, Sophia Hwang.

 We both saw that there was a lack of reliable information to help international patients find the right doctors in Korea for their health and aesthetics without hassle.
 We lived and breathed with the idea and hustled our way to execution.
 Over the last two years, our incredible team has empowered thousands of women to make the best decision for their medical and aesthetic procedures by providing quality information and customized support.
 This has been the most adventurous, incredible journey full of challenges.